arangodb/arangodb/Documentation/DocuBlocks/Rest/Cluster/get_cluster_statistics.md

 is returned when everything went well.

 @RESTRETURNCODE{400}
-the parameter DBserver was not given or is not the ID of a DB-Server
+The `DBserver` parameter was not specified or is not the ID of a DB-Server.

 @RESTRETURNCODE{403}
-server is not a DB-Server.
+The specified server is not a DB-Server.

 @endDocuBlock